sumeetmolani/AI-Customer-Support-Triage-Automation/README.md

 ### Purpose

-The Edit Fields node standardizes the incoming Google Sheets data.
+The Edit Fields node standardises the incoming Google Sheets data.

 For example, long form column names can be mapped to simple internal fields: